 6. Phone signal

 In my best sim card in Mexico for tourists article I advice people to buy a Telcel sim card.
 When you travel to Isla Holbox and want to stay connected then listen to me.
-On Holbox there is only a Telcel phone signal available.
+On Holbox there is ONLY a Telcel phone signal available.
+Going to Playa del Carmen first?
+Check out my guide for buying a sim card in Playa del Carmen.

 7. Wifi on Isla Holbox